-- To impart knowledge on the Building Blocks of Embedded System, Various Embedded Development Strategies, Bus Communication in processors, Input/output interfacing and processor scheduling algorithms - To understand Real time operating system c.
-Design/ Development of Solutions: Design solutions for complex engineering problems and design system components or processes that meet the specified needs with appropriate consideration for the public health and safety, and the cultural, societal, and environmental considerations.
+- To impart knowledge on the Building Blocks of Embedded System, Various Embedded Development Strategies, Bus Communication in processors, Input/output interfacing and processor scheduling algorithms - To understand Real time operating system

-n.
+- a.
+Engineering Knowledge: Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialization to the solution of complex engineering problems - b.
+Problem Analysis: Identify, formulate, review research literature, and analyse complex engineering problems reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences. - c.
+Design/ Development of Solutions: Design solutions for complex engineering problems and design system components or processes that meet the specified needs with appropriate consideration for the public health and safety, and the cultural, societal, and environmental considerations. - n.
 Acclimate multidisciplinary approach to solve complex engineering problems associated with mechanical, control systems, robotics, drives and automation.